mas-bandwidth/netcode/README.md

 Please let me know if you have any more ideas, and feel free to ask questions and get involved by logging issues.

-# Author

-The author of this library is [Glenn Fiedler](https://www.linkedin.com/in/glennfiedler), a recognized expert in the field of game network programming with over 15 years experience in the game industry.

-Glenn is currently writing an article series about the development of this library called [Building a Game Network Protocol](http://gafferongames.com/2016/05/10/building-a-game-network-protocol/).

-You can support Glenn's work writing articles and open source code via [Patreon](http://www.patreon.com/gafferongames).

 # Contributors

 These people are awesome: